K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Outlook on the existence problem for Kähler-Einstein metrics on Fano varieties

-\end{conjecture} (more precisely, the conjecture says that $k$ can be chosen arbitrarily large).
+\end{itemize} (more precisely, the conjecture says that $k$ can be chosen arbitrarily large).
 If the previous conjecture holds then, as follows immediately from the definition of $\rho_{\omega}^{(k)},$ the desired $C^{0}-$estimate holds \ref{eq:aubin c0 estimate} iff

 where now $\phi_{t_{i}}^{(k)}$ is the Bergman metric at level $k$ determined by $\phi_{t_{j}},$ i.e. $\phi_{t_{j}}^{(k)}=\frac{1}{k}\log\sum_{i=0}^{N_{k}}|s_{i}^{(\phi_{t_{j}})}|^{2}.$ In other words: $\phi_{t_{i}}^{(k)}$ is the scaled pull-back of the Fubini-Study metric $\phi_{FS}$ on $\mathcal{O}(1)\rightarrow\P^{N_{k}}$ under the Kodaira map $F_{j}$ determined by $\phi_{t_{j}}:$